Table of Contents

 Rb protein plays an important role: if hyperphosphorylation occurs due to cyclin-D/CDK 4/6 dimers, the transcription of cyclin E and other proteins necessary for progression to the S phase begins.
-CKIs can have an inhibitory role in the transition between G1 and S phases.
+CKIs can have an inhibitory role in the transition between the G1 and S phases.

 In the latter stages of the G2 phase of mitosis, the environmental conditions are checked once again along with the correct and complete replication of DNA.
-An incomplete genome at this stage will result to cell death.
+An incomplete genome at this stage will result in cell death.

 During metaphase, checks are done to ensure all chromosomes are adhered to the microtubules of the spindle apparatus prior to them being separated in the anaphase.

 During the G1 and G2 phases, there are further DNA damage checkpoints.
 This way, if the DNA has become damaged due to, e.g., ionizing radiation, the cell cycle can be arrested until the damage has been repaired or, if the DNA is irreparable, apoptosis is triggered.

 Apoptosis is the physiological, genetically programmed cell death, which allows for the targeted elimination of dysfunctional endogenous cells—a very different process from pathological necrosis, which is initiated by, e.g., certain pollutants or drugs or other external damaging mechanisms.
 Necrosis leads to osmotic swelling of the cells, the membrane bursting, and leakage of the cell’s contents into the intercellular space, causing an inflammatory reaction.